lifelib-dev/lifelib/makedocs/source/projects/smithwilson.rst

 -----------------

-A live version of the Jupyter notebook below is available online, thanks to Binder.
+A live version of the Jupyter notebook below is available online, thanks to Google Colab.

-*Launch this sample now!* |binder smithwilson_overview|
+*Launch this sample now!* |colab smithwilson smithwilson-overview|

-.. include:: /banners.rst
-   :start-after: Begin binder banner
-   :end-before: End binder banner

 .. toctree::